satyarth8/-ESP32-based-Energy-Management-and-Visitor-Counter-for-the-e-Yantra-Lab/README.md

 - When a person exits the lab, the count decreases by one.
 - If the count is greater than or equal to one, the relay is activated, turning on the lab's lights and fans.
 - If the count is zero, the relay is deactivated, turning off the lights and fans to save energy.

+## Project Overview
+The project aims to automate energy management by switching on/off lab lights and fans based on the number of people in the lab.
+It uses ultrasonic sensors to detect when someone enters or exits the lab.
+The system displays the current count of visitors on an LCD screen and can also relay this information through a serial interface.

 ## License
 This project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute this code with proper attribution.